GMOD/Apollo/docs/Deploy.md

     http://SERVER_ADDRESS:8080/WebApollo

-The user name and password from our setup is normally `web_apollo_admin` or whatever was configured earlier.
+The user name and password from our setup will be `web_apollo_admin` or whatever was configured earlier.
 Enter them into the login dialog.

-Once the page is ready, we only see one reference sequence (scaffold) to annotate since we're only working with a small example.
+If we are using the sample data, we will only see one reference sequence (scaffold) to annotate since we're only working with a small example.
 Click on `scf1117875582023` under the `Name` column to be taken to the genome browser.

+If you have any problems after this stage, please see the [troubleshooting](Troubleshooting.md) page.

 Now have fun annotating!!!